ibm-cloud-docs/dns-svcs/at-events.md

 |dns-svcs.resource_records.update|Update a resource record.|
 |dns-svcs.resource_records.delete|Delete a resource record.|

-## List of events: Permitted Networks
+## List of events: permitted networks
 {: #events_permitted_networks}

 The following table lists the actions that are related to permitted networks and generate an event.